fancellu/fs2-examples/README.md

 ## WindowedAverage

 - Emits a windowed running average of the last 5 values

+## QueueExample

+- Creates stream that emits incrementing int every 100ms to a queue
+- Creates stream that reads int from queue and adds int to ref
+- Runs both at the same time, terminating after 1 second, printing out the ref sum